 The Daiquiri Deck in Siesta Key Village is a fun open air spot where even on the hottest days of summer ‘the Deck’ is cool due to strategically placed air conditioning units hanging from the ceiling and blowing cold air down onto the deck, a nice touch!

-As far as the three local locations you can spend a lot or a little and get a good meal in whatever price range is comfortable for you and at the same time have a fun time at the Daiquiri Deck in the Village on Siesta Key, in quaint downtown Venice and in the hustle and bustle of St. Armand's Circle.
+As far as the four local locations you can spend a lot or a little and get a good meal in whatever price range is comfortable for you and at the same time have a fun time at the Daiquiri Deck in the Village on Siesta Key, South Siesta Key, in quaint downtown Venice and in the hustle and bustle of St. Armand's Circle.

 There's also one located at St. Armand's Circle at 325 John Ringling Boulevard.
 From downtown Sarasota, cross the Ringling Bridge and head to St. Armand's Circle.